-I think in a month or two, the Mandevilla vine in this pot will act as both the thriller and the spiller.
+I think in a month or two, the Mandevilla vine in this pot will act as both the thriller plant and the spiller plant.
 I’ll have to remember to go back and take a photo to see how it all comes together.

 Window boxes benefit from the same ‘recipe’ of thriller + filler + spiller.
-The purple Scaveola and Apricot Lace Superbells seem to be the thriller, with the white Bacopa and Emerald Lace Sweet Potato vine sharing the duties of filler and spiller.
+The purple Scaveola and Apricot Lace Superbells seem to be the thriller plant, with the white Bacopa and Emerald Lace Sweet Potato vine sharing the duties of filler and spiller.

-Once you have decided on your Container Pot ‘recipe’, play around in the dirt to determine the best placement; do you want your thriller to be right in the middle or off to one side?
-Make sure to add a slow release fertilizer to the dirt when you plant your container garden.
+Once you have decided on your Container Pot combination or ‘recipe’, play around in the dirt to determine the best placement; do you want your thriller to be right in the middle or off to one side?
+Make sure to add a slow-release fertilizer to the dirt when you plant your container garden.

-So, do you have a Container Pot recipe that you love?
+So, do you have a Container Garden recipe, idea or plant combination that you love?
 If so, please share it.
-I gather ‘recipes’ for containers like I gather recipes for meals and you can see some of them here.
+I gather for container garden recipes like I gather recipes for meals and you can see some of them here.

 Thanks so much for stopping by to visit today; I appreciate it more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!
 If you want to see what I’m up to from week to week, sign up here to sign up for updates.